jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-preparation-k8s-ckad-exam-part3-configuration.markdown

 mypv-tutorial   20Mi       RWO,RWX        Retain           Bound    jmcf/pvclaim-t1   canterafonseca            17m
 {% endhighlight %}

-{% include remember.markdown content="The binding between a PV and a PVC happens provided there is a match with capacity, storage class and selector." %}
+{% include remember.markdown content="The binding between a PV and a PVC happens provided there is a **match** with capacity, storage class and selector." %}

-{% include remember.markdown content="There are storage classes marked as dynamically provisioned.
+{% include remember.markdown content="There are storage classes marked as **dynamically provisioned**.
 In those cases PVs can be created dynamically to meet the demands of a PVC." %}

 ### Mounting Persistent Volume Claims